dosemu2/dosemu2/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Describe the bug**
-A description of what the bug is.
+A description of what the problem is.

 **To Reproduce**
-Steps to reproduce the behavior:
+Steps to reproduce the behaviour:

-**Expected behavior**
-What you expected to happen.
+**Attach the binaries**
+If the problem needs specific DOS files to reproduce, please attach.

 **Attach the log**
 It is located in ~/.dosemu/boot.log
+To make the log more useful, you may need to enable some logging flags.
+See description of -D option in `man dosemu.bin`.